Connect with a certified trainer for free

 Recovery

-It’s important to give your tailbone time to recover.
-It may take several weeks to be fully pain free and return to normal activity.
+It’s essential to give your tailbone time to recover so that you can experience relief from tailbone pain.
+It may take several weeks to be fully pain-free and return to regular activity.
 Pushing yourself too soon with very strenuous activity could delay your recovery.
 Your doctor may advise that you start with light exercise before a full return to play.

 GET BACK TO WHAT YOU LOVE.
 FASTER